 Have you ever read about online listings and seen the terms “data aggregator” or “data mining” somewhere in the text?
 If you’re like most business owners, it’s probably happened at least once or twice.
 And you’re probably asking, “Exactly what are data aggregators?”

 Data aggregators aren’t often talked about in depth.
 Even the phrase itself kind of sounds a bit uninteresting and techy.
 But small business owners should know what data aggregators are because they play an integral role in a business’s online presence.

 Who they are and what they do is shrouded in some mystery.
 This frustrates business owners trying to fix incorrect online listings.
 So it’s time to lift the veil on data aggregators and reveal how they’re a potentially powerful ally for your small business.

 What are data aggregators?
 (In a Nutshell)

 The role of data aggregators is to collect and share information online.
 Data aggregators typically “mine” for it via public records as well as other online sources.
 Then, they circulate it across many online directories and listings sites.

 How many?
 Take a look at the graphic below and see for yourself.

 How do data aggregators work?
-Check out this map and see how data aggregators work in the local search ecosystem.
+Check out this map to see how they work in the local search ecosystem.

 If you’ve ever spotted your business information on an online listings site and said, “Wait a sec — I didn’t put this here!”, it’s very likely it came from a data aggregator.
 What are data aggregators thinking doing this?